wizproperties/fitpay-test/README.md

 # fitpay-test
 # FitPay Code submission for QA postion

-To run, download code to a folder with ruby, gems, recurly, and rspec enabled.
-Run the following command from head directory:
-`rspec subscription_spec.rb --color --format doc`

 To run (assuming that you have maven installed), you should be able to download the project and run the command `mvn clean test` against the root, which will build the project and run all tests.

+The (hardcoded) token will expire tonight around 8, if you need me to update it and repush, no problem, just let me know.

-See [subscription_spec.rb](https://github.com/wizproperties/fitpay-test/____) for more info.
+See [subscription_spec.rb](/wizproperties/fitpay-test/tree/master/FitPay/src/test/java/FitPayTest/TestAll.java) for more detailed info.